 If your plan is to make money and start a profitable blog, you will want to make sure you go the professional route.

-So let’s talk about the steps you need to take to start your profitable blog and how you can earn your first $1,000 in passive income!
+So let’s talk about the steps you need to take to start your profitable blog (and how you can earn your first $1,000 from your blog)!